 Pinot is an open-source distributed relational OLAP database management system written by LinkedIn.
-It's designed to support large-scale real-time analytics on various data sets.
+It is designed to support large-scale real-time analytics on various data sets.
 For use cases that are sensitive to data freshness, Pinot is able to directly ingest streaming data from Kafka.
 For applications that can tolerate a data time lag of few hours to a day, Pinot is able to load batch data from Hadoop / HDFS.
 It's also possible for Pinot to dynamically merge data streams that come from both offline and online.
-Pinot uses a hybrid storage model.
-It divides tables into segments, which are immutable sets of tuples.
+Pinot divides tables into segments, which are immutable sets of tuples.
 Tuples inside each segment are organized in columnar manner.
-Segments are basic units in Pinot: In server nodes, data from Kafka and Hadoop / HDFS are processed and cached as segments; They store metadata, indexes, and necessary zone maps for their tuples; Storage optimizations are applied inside each segment; Indexes are built for each segment; Query plans and optimizations are also generated and performed on a per-segment basis.
+Segments are basic units in Pinot.
+In server nodes, data from Kafka and Hadoop / HDFS are processed and cached as segments.
+They store metadata, indexes, and necessary zone maps for their tuples.
+Storage optimizations are applied inside each segment; Indexes are built for each segment.
+Query plans and optimizations are also generated and performed on a per-segment basis.
 An internal building block of Pinot is Apache Helix.
 It's used to manage the cluster such as replicas and redundant nodes.
 Pinot also relies on two external components, Zookeeper and object stores, to provide persistent storage for global metadata and database.

 Pinot was first developed by LinkedIn in 2014 as an internal analytics infrastructure.
 It originated from the demands to scale out OLAP systems to support low-latency real-time queries on huge volume data.
 It was later open-sourced in 2015 and entered Apache Incubator in 2018.
 Pinot was named after the Pinot noir, name of a grape varietal that can produce the most complex wine but is the toughest to grow and process.
 It's a portrayal of data: powerful but hard to analyze.